directional sign on a sidewalk

 Source: Super User.

-Developing PHP applications in Yii 2 makes you use Yii command-line commands quite often (for example for migrations).
-Since I am a Windows maniac that uses XAMPP, I have to type:
+Developing PHP applications in Yii 2 makes you use Yii command-line commands quite often (for example for data migrations etc).

 Getting there was quite easy for Windows scripts and using Windows Terminal.
 Things has got a little bit complicated when trying to achieve the same in PhpStorm.
-Which uses GitBash instead of Windows Terminal.
+Which uses GitBash instead.

-This is introduced in September 2023 software update and naturally cannot be turned off by means of changing anything in configuration.
+This is one of many stupid things introduced in “new” Paint that comes to you along with September 2023 software update.
+And naturally cannot be turned off by means of changing anything in configuration.
 It is always one Microsoft way.

 The easiest and fastest way of getting rid of this, is to get “old” Paint back.